LLM endpoint (OpenAI-compatible API)

 Model identifier as known by the endpoint.
 If omitted, FeLLAMA auto-discovers from /v1/models.

 Controls LLM creativity.
-Lower values produce more deterministic output.
-Higher values increase variation.
+Lower = more deterministic, higher = more variation.

 Default: 0.6